jonlpersson/ed-latimore/site/_posts/2022-04-07-the-tao-te-ching-19-quotes-and-big-ideas.md

 It’s no surprise that Lao Tzu—the founder of Taoism—has insights into what it takes to be a good leader.
 I thought these quotes were an interesting complement to some of the ideas I’d read on leadership in [The Art of War](/art-of-war-quotes-and-summary/) and [The Hagakure](/hagakure-quotes/).

-Lao Tzu has a reverence for [good teaching](/qualities-of-a-good-teacher/) and [leadership qualities](/leadership-philosophy/).
+Lao Tzu has a reverence for [good teaching](/qualities-of-a-good-teacher/) and leadership qualities.
 There is also an emphasis on leading by example.
 He understands a fundamental truth about people and the world; you get back what you put out.

 > 1. The best leader is one whose existence is barely known.
 Next best is one who is loved and praised.
 After that, one who is feared.
 Worst of all is a leader who is despised.
 > 2. If you fail to trust people, you won’t inspire their trust.
 > 3. A man who justifies his actions isn’t respected.
 A man who boasts of his achievements has no merit.
 A man who brags will not endure.
 > 4. What is a good man but a bad man's teacher?
 What is a bad man but a good man's charge?
 > 5. A good general doesn't show off his power.
 A good warrior doesn't get angry.
 A good conqueror doesn't attack people.
 A good employer puts himself below his employees.
 This is called the power of non-contention.
 This is called using the strength of others.
 This is called perfect emulation of heaven.&nbsp;

-&nbsp;